Parameter control for eccentric, precessing binary black hole simulations with SpEC: Initial conditions for Numerical Relativity

 while for the third line, we use the definition of the directional derivative, assuming that $\delta\vec\theta_{\rm ID}$ is small.
 Equation~\eqref{eq:deltax_NR} provides a way to compute $\delta \vec{\theta}_{\rm ID} $ such that $\vec{\theta}_{\rm ID}^{\,(i+1)} = \vec{\theta}_{\rm ID}^{\,(i)}+\delta \vec{\theta}_{\rm ID}$ brings us closer to the target orbital parameters $\vec{\theta}_{\rm orb}{}_{,T}$.

 If we knew the operator $\cal G$ exactly, then the update would converge in one iteration using the procedure above.
-Unfortunately, the exact $\cal G$ is unknown.
+Unfortunately, the exact $\cal G$ is unknown as it corresponds to the inverse operation of a full numerical simulation.
 Therefore, the primary purpose of this paper is to derive suitable approximations to $\cal G$ such that the iterative procedure converges in a reasonable number of iterations.
 In Sec.~\ref{sec:iterations} we describe the iterative process, while in Sec.~\ref{sec:pn} we use post-Newtonian Keplerian equations to approximate the map between $\vec{\theta}_{\rm orb}$ and $\vec{\theta}_{\rm ID}$.